 Welcome to one of the newest members to the board of directors of the Illinois Diversity Council!
-Rasheed Merritt is the Assistant Vice President for c at State Farm.
+Rasheed Merritt is the Assistant Vice President for Corporate Responsibility/Diversity and Inclusion at State Farm.
 He joined the ILDC Board at the end of 2020.

 “Being a part of the ILDC just makes sense,” says Rasheed.
 “State Farm is an incredible company with roots in Illinois.
 We believe and live diversity and inclusion, so we are excited to learn from others and to contribute by sharing ideas and magnifying the importance of embracing differences.”